 In 2012, the District cost shared with West Bay Woods SID to remove accumulated sediment from a water quality basin.
 In FY 2014, the District provided cost share assistance to Savanna Shores SID on dredging projects.
 It is anticipated that other communities will submit additional projects for consideration under this program in the future.
-The FY 2021 budget includes cost share funding for two carry over projects.
+The FY 2022 budget includes cost share funding for one carry over project which is expected to be completed in fall 2021.

-32. Lower Platte River Corridor Alliance
+38. Lower Platte River Corridor Alliance

 In 1996, the Lower Platte River Corridor Alliance was formed between the District and the Lower Platte South NRD, Lower Platte North NRD, DWR, NNRC, Nebraska Game and Parks Commission (NGPC), DEQ, and the Nebraska Department of Health (DOH).
-The Alliance will attempt to coordinate the development of land and water resources in the Lower Platte River Basin (downstream of Columbus).
+The Alliance attempts to coordinate the development of land and water resources in the Lower Platte River Basin (downstream of Columbus).

-Commencing in 1998, the Alliance and the District will cooperate with the Corps of Engineers who will conduct the Lower Platte River and Tributaries Feasibility Study.
-This study will investigate flood control, environmental restoration, water quality, and numerous planning and zoning issues.
+Commencing in 1998, the Alliance and the District cooperated with the Corps of Engineers to conduct the Lower Platte River and Tributaries Feasibility Study.
+This study investigated flood control, environmental restoration, water quality, and numerous planning and zoning issues.
+Three major projects were identified and have been constructed; Western Sarpy/Clear Creek Levees, Lake Wanahoo, and Antelope Valley Flood Control.